singhraghuveer31/Assignments/DatabaseSchemaEngine/README.md

         <add key="schema:sqlite:database-schema:Directory.outputPath" value="OUTPUT_PATH" />

 # Template Files
-Template files will be placed in the directory as confidured in last step for individual target framework.
-Below are the template files formats for respective target database framework.
+Template files will be placed in the directory as configured in last step for individual target framework.
+Below are the template files **names** and **formats** for respective target database framework.

 **SFCDB**